Lufthansa, cabin crew eye pay accord by November

 Strikes are still not to ruled out.
 Baublies said extending the talks is not equivalent to a so-called peace period, during which the union is obliged by law to refrain from industrial action.

-UFO cancelled planned work stoppages in late June after making progress in talks with Lufthansa.
+UFO canceled planned work stoppages in late June after making progress in talks with Lufthansa.

 (Reporting by Andreas Cremer, editing by Larry King)